-In principle yes, but such practice would only be possible if such medical or educational goods or services comply with section 55a paragraph 1 AMG, i.e. they are of a small value and relevant to the medical or pharmaceutical practice.
+Such practice would only be possible if such medical or educational goods or services comply with section 55a paragraph 1 AMG, i.e. they are of a small value and relevant to the medical or pharmaceutical practice (which seems most unlikely); section 8.5 d prohibits any donations to individual HCP.
 Furthermore, the general rules of fair competition and antitrust law need to be observed in this context.